osrf/ros2multirobotbook/src/ros2_cli.md

 As we can see above the `hz` command says that the topic is publishing messages at 60.021, where the unit is hz, or 60.021 times a second.
 Notice that the command give the publishing frequency as an average, followed by the minimum, maximum, and standard deviation, in seconds.
-The bandwidth sub command is very similar; and we can see that the topic is producing 1.44 kilobytes of data per second.
+The bandwidth subcommand is very similar; and we can see that the topic is producing 1.44 kilobytes of data per second.
 This command has similar outputs around the minimum, maximum, and mean.